Kids are all ears. They hear whistles, traffic and barking dogs. They hear movies, all kinds of machinery, music and each other.

 - Avoid smoking.
 Genes, health conditions such as diabetes and living with smokers can all raise a child’s risk of noise-related hearing loss, according to the World Health Organization.
 Prevention is the best way to avoid hearing loss, and minimizing exposure to avoidable health risks wherever we can is the key.

 - Eat healthy foods.
-Fruits and vegetables with vitamins A, C, E and magnesium helps minimize noise-related hearing loss, according to a noise trauma study at the University of Michigan.
+Fruits and vegetables with vitamins A, C, E, magnesium help minimize noise-related hearing loss, according to a noise trauma study at the University of Michigan.
+You can improve your hearing health naturally by eating well and exercising.

 - Protect your windows.
 At home, soundproof your windows, so that your interior is peaceful and ear-friendly.